 Drawing on recent scholarship of the Tricontinental, this paper examines its history and themes in an effort to identify a Christian engagement with Tricontinentalism.
 This engagement appears in two ways: (1) in the direct analysis and reportage of liberationist Christian movements, in Latin America and elsewhere, within the pages of the Tricontinental’s flagship magazine; and (2) in the influence of Tricontinental themes on past and current social movements, including Christian movements.

 A fundamental question emerges from this survey: what does Tricontinentalism mean for the Christian Left and its engagement with social movements today?
 Given the contemporary rise of chauvinist, right-wing Christianities around the world—and the softer but just as chauvinist liberal Christianities which tacitly support imperialism’s aims—Tricontinentalism offers a starting point for transnational solidarity along anti-racist, self-determining, and socialist lines.
 The Christian Left, especially within the imperial core, must reckon with this Tricontinentalist legacy as it comes alongside liberation movements.”

-One of the most exciting remnants of this history are the incredible solidarity posters put out by OSPAAAL, some of which you can see here.
+I also had a lot of fun designing the slides I prepared for the presentation version of the paper I gave at the conference, “Reframing the Christian Left from the Legacy of Tricontinentalism: Anti-Imperialism and Transnational Solidarity.”
+The slides feature one of the most exciting remnants of this history, which are the incredible solidarity posters put out by OSPAAAL, some of which you can see here.
 Additionally, many of the Tricontinental journals are viewable online at The Freedom Archives.